 In February 2000, a Regional Nutrient Monitoring Program (RMP) for the Newport Bay watershed was initiated by the County of Orange on behalf of the watershed cities (Costa Mesa, Irvine, Laguna Hills, Laguna Woods, Lake Forest, Newport Beach, Orange, Santa Ana, and Tustin), as mandated by the TMDL to assess compliance with the required nutrient reductions.
 The RMP is composed of routine and special monitoring components.
-The routine monitoring component consists of weekly, bi-weekly, or monthly collection of water samples from sites throughout the watershed and monthly collection of algae samples from Upper Newport Bay.
-Results from water quality and flow monitoring are published quarterly in the Newport Bay Watershed Nutrient TMDL Quarterly Data Reports (filed in the OC Public Works Document Library).
+The routine monitoring component consisted of weekly, bi-weekly, or monthly collection of water samples from sites throughout the watershed and monthly collection of algae samples from Upper Newport Bay.
 The special monitoring component is comprised of other studies to improve our understanding of nutrient sources and dynamics in the Bay.
-Data (water quality and flow monitoring) collected through the RMP are compiled into quarterly reports (formerly annual reports) to the Santa Ana Regional Board.
+Data (water quality and flow monitoring) collected through the RMP have been compiled into reports to the Santa Ana Regional Board.
 The RMP has been revised several times since 2000, and monitoring and reporting efforts still continue for nutrients, but at a decreased frequency.

 There are several other initiatives underway in the watershed to help improve water quality.
 Plant nurseries represent the largest form of agriculture still remaining in the County and formerly contributed large inputs of nutrients into the watershed from their runoff.
 Today, many of these nurseries capture and reuse most or all of their irrigation water, which has substantially reduced nutrient inputs.
-In addition, the Irvine Ranch Water District operates a natural treatment system, the San Joaquin Marsh, which helps remove many nutrients from San Diego Creek before it empties into Newport Bay.
+In addition, the Irvine Ranch Water District operates natural treatment systems, including the San Joaquin Marsh.